softwarebrahma/softwarebrahma.github.io/_posts/2019-05-25-Thunbam-Illadha-Nilaiye-Shakthi.md

 While his contribution to Tamil literature is immense, his reach, life and work was far and wide and extended beyond literature.
 He was a freedom fighter, social reformer, accomplished journalist, novelist, polyglot literary translator and a true visionary leader.

-His body of work on Tamil literature has since been collected and organized into [four](http://www.lakshmansruthi.com/tamilbooks/bharathiar/) broad categories namely, &apos;Desiyam&apos; or Patriotism, &apos;Deivam - Thathuvam&apos; or Devotion/Spirituality & Philosophy, &apos;Mupperum Paadalgal&apos; or The three great classics and &apos;Palvagai/Pira Paadalgal&apos; or Autobiographical & other varieties.
+His body of work on Tamil literature has since been collected and organized into [four](http://www.lakshmansruthi.com/tamilbooks/bharathiar/) broad categories/volumes namely, &apos;Desiyam&apos; or Patriotism, &apos;Deivam - Thathuvam&apos; or Devotion/Spirituality & Philosophy, &apos;Mupperum Paadalgal&apos; or The three great classics and &apos;Palvagai/Pira Paadalgal&apos; or Autobiographical & other varieties.

 ##  தெய்வப் பாடல்கள் (&apos;Deivam - Thathuvam&apos; Paadalgal)